CptZeru/terraasri-code-challenge/README.md

 ## Prerequisite
 Please make sure you:
-- Have go at least version 1.20 installed
+- Have go at least version 1.20 installed (older version might also works)

 ## Commands
 To run test cases use this command